Nikolas-Charalambidis/interview-payment-tracker/README.md

 - The only allowed inputs are empty lines, specifying a file using `> filename.txt` or payment itself, such as `GBP 200` including decimal or negative numbers.
 - The payment balance can proceed to the negative values.
 - The recurring notification message about the current payment statement is set by default to `60` seconds and might be changed as the first entry point parameter.
 If a number lower than `10` is entered, it is ignored and `10` is used as a minimum input value.
+- The user might do a typo.
+The inputs such as `> file.txt` and `>file.txt` are both allowed.
+Also the multiple white characters should not be a problem.

 ## How to run